Laurajcb/Movies-jsx/README.md

     - 2. npm install
     - 3. npm start
     - 4. on --> http://localhost:3000/
+    - 5. To login use email : challenge@alkemy.org
+    - 6. password : react

 ```
 - Ready to use the aplication!